 You can have your CID appear as any virtual phone number under your Talkroute account.
 Unfortunately, we cannot display non-virtual phone numbers as the CID or set a phone number as the CNAM.

-If I move my number to another service or move a number to your service, does the caller ID stay with the number?
+If I port my number to another service, does the caller ID stay with the number?